Employee Sponsored:

 In-network or out-of-network care

-Premium, copayment, deductible, coinsurance and out-of-pocket maximum.
+Premium, copay, deductible, coinsurance and out-of-pocket maximum.
 These are all commonly used words in the world of health insurance that can be confusing.
 What do all these words mean and how do they work together?

 $40